- Beneficios para empleados

 Social Security, Medicare, and FICA

-By law, your employer must provide Social Security and Medicare, which are mandated employer-paid benefits.
+By law, your employer must pay Social Security and Medicare taxes.
 The Federal Insurance Contributions Act (FICA) is a federal payroll (employment) tax used to fund Social Security and Medicare programs, which provide benefits for retirees, disabled individuals, and children.

 The law states that employees and employers must contribute to these funds.

-Employers must withhold Medicare tax at 1.45% of gross compensation and an additional 0.9% of compensation more than a threshold amount based on the employee’s filing status if an employee’s compensation exceeds $200,000 (there is no wage base for Medicare).
-Employers must also match 6.2% for Social Security up to the wage base and 1.45% for Medicare.
+Employers must withhold Medicare tax at 1.45% of gross compensation and an additional 0.9% of compensation more than a threshold amount based on the employee's filing status if an employee's compensation exceeds $200,000 (there is no wage base for Medicare).
+Employers must also match 6.2% for Social Security, up to the 2025 wage base limit of $176,100, and 1.45% for Medicare.
 Employers do not have to match the additional 0.9%.

 Unemployment Insurance